viktor111/keyz/docs/keyz-architecture.md

 - **Local dev**: `cargo run` (or `cargo run --release`) starts the server with defaults.
 Provide alternate settings by editing `keyz.toml` or setting the `KEYZ_CONFIG` environment variable to another TOML file path before launch.
 - **Configuration sample**: see `keyz.toml` for documented defaults.
 Override fields per section (`[server]`, `[protocol]`, `[store]`).
 - **Docker**: build and run via the provided `Dockerfile`.
 The release binary is staged into a slim Debian image exposing port `7667`.

+## CLI Tooling
+- `keyz-cli` is compiled alongside the server (`cargo run --bin keyz-cli -- --help`).
+- Global flags mirror configuration selection (`--config`, `--host`, `--port`, `--json`).
+- Subcommands:
+  - `exec`: send ad-hoc commands, with `--raw` for literal frames.
+  - `commands`: list protocol verbs and usage notes.
+  - `config show|init`: inspect effective configuration or scaffold a template.
+  - `status`: run one-off or continuous health checks (`--watch`), reporting latency.
+  - `interactive`: provides a readline shell with `:help`, `:commands`, and history persistence.
+  - `batch`: replay commands from files/stdin with optional `--stop-on-error`.
+  - `metrics`: probes the `INFO` command and pretty-prints JSON payloads when available.
+- Intended to stay forward-compatible as new protocol verbs or telemetry land on the server.

 ## Operational Considerations
 - The server is single-process and in-memory; restart loses state.